DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/conditional-formatting.md

 	![NewRuleDialog_IconsTab](../../../images/img118586.png)

 * Use the **Custom Appearance** area in the **Appearance** tab to add presets containing custom appearance settings.
 To add a new preset, click an empty square.
-This invokes the **Custom Style Settings** dialog, allowing you to specify the required appearance settings.
+This invokes the **Custom Style Settings** dialog, which allows you to specify required appearance settings.

 	![CustomStyleSettingsDialog](../../../images/img118587.png)